satoxlab/calcium/README.md

 # calcium
-scripts used for preprocessing images of Ca2+ signal during Xenopus neural tube formation.
+Scripts used for preprocessing images of Ca2+ signal during Xenopus neural tube formation.
 These are associated with Suzuki, M. et al. (submitted).

 ## Usage
 ```